-NOTE 18 - DISCONTINUED OPERATIONS
+NOTE 19 - DISCONTINUED OPERATIONS

-In the year ended December 31, 2018, the Company recorded a net gain from discontinued operations and disposal of \$0.3 million, primarily due to adjustments of estimated product liability obligations of previously discontinued businesses, resulting from updated actuarial valuations.
+In the years ended December 31, 2019 and 2018, the Company recorded net gains from discontinued operations and disposal of \$0.1 million and \$0.3 million, respectively, primarily due to adjustments of estimated product liability obligations of previously discontinued businesses, resulting from updated actuarial valuations.
+In the year ended December 31, 2017, the Company recorded a net gain from discontinued operations and disposal of \$1.1 million, primarily due to an adjustment of foreign tax credits associated with the sale of the Fire Rescue Group and adjustments of estimated product liability obligations.